seabourne/nxus-dataset/docs/datasets-joined-by-keys.md

 The other properties of `result2` remain unchanged from the original object returned by *loadPresentations*.

 Use the  dataPresentationUtil *indexPresentationDataByPrimaryKeyValue* method to transform the `data` property of a presentation into a single object, whose keys are the primary key values of the presentation's data sets.
-In the example above, this would be coded:
+In the code example above, this would be:

         return { result2: dataPresentationUtil.indexPresentationDataByPrimaryKeyValue(presentationArr[0]) }